Growth of Structural Lengthscale in Kob Andersen Binary Mixtures: Role of medium range order: Results

 \section{Results}

 We first investigate the correlation between the dynamical and static lengthscales in the 80:20 Kob Andersen binary Lennard Jones mixture (KALJ).

 There are different formalisms to calculate the dynamical lengthscale.
 In Fig.\ref{fig:primary}(a) we plot $1/S_{4}(\mathbf{q},\tau_{\alpha})$ (Section \ref{sec:s4qt}) as a function of $q^{2}$ and from this fitting using Ornstein Zernike expression (Eq.\ref{eq_ozs4q}) we obtain the dynamical correlation length $\xi_4$.
-Using the displacement-displacement correlation function, $g_{uu}(r, \tau_{\alpha})$, we calculate the excess displacement-displacement correlation function, $\Gamma_{uu}(r,\tau_{\alpha})$ (Eq.\ref{eq_gamma}) plotted in Fig.\ref{fig:primary}(b).
+In Appendix II, we plot the $S_{4}({q},\tau_{\alpha})/S_{4}({q=0},\tau_{\alpha})$ as a function of $q\xi_{4}$ which shows a master plot following the OZ relationship.
+As we know from previous studies, this data collapse predicts the reliability of the OZ fitting \cite{Szamel_s4qt,Tah_dis_dis}.
+Using the displacement-displacement correlation function, $g_{uu}(r, \tau_{\alpha})$, we calculate the excess displacement-displacement correlation function, $\Gamma_{uu}(r,\tau_{\alpha})$ (Eq.\ref{eq_gamma}) for the A particles, plotted later in Fig.\ref{fig:8020-correlation}(f).
 Integration of this excess correlation gives us another measure of the dynamic lengthscale, $\xi_{D}$ (Eq.\ref{ddcr-integration}) \cite{Poole1998PhysicaA}.

 Here, we study the static lengthscale as described by the recently developed structural order parameter, the depth of the mean field caging potential, $\beta\phi$ ~\cite{Manoj_prl_2021,Sharma2022}.
-Like the dynamical lengthscale, in Fig.\ref{fig:primary}(c), we plot the excess correlation of the bare SOP, given by $\Gamma_{bare}(r)$ (Eq.\ref{eq-gamma_static_bare}).
-The lengthscale $\xi_{bare}$ is then obtained from the area under the curve (Eq.\ref{bare-integration}).
-In Fig.\ref{fig:primary}(d), we plot the two dynamical lengthscales and the static lengthscale.
-We find that both the dynamical lengthscales grow similarly; however, the static lengthscale, almost does not grow.
+To be consistent with our methodology, similar to the way the dynamical lengthscale is obtained from the normalised excess displacement-displacement correlation, we use the normalised excess correlation of the SOP to compute the static lengthscale as given by Eq.\ref{eq-gamma_static_bare}.
+The lengthscale $\xi_{bare}$ for the A particles is then obtained from the area under the curve (Eq.\ref{bare-integration}) of the normalised excess correlation of the bare SOP for the A particles shown later in Fig.\ref{fig:8020-correlation}(d).
+In Fig.\ref{fig:primary}(b), we plot the two dynamical lengthscales and the static lengthscale.
+We find that both the dynamical lengthscales grow similarly; however, the static lengthscale, grows much slowly.
+In the same figure for comparison, we also plot the PTS lengthscale reported by Hocky {\it et al.} \cite{Hocky2012}, the PTS and finite size scaling lengthscale reported by Chakrabarty {\it et al.} \cite{Chakrabarty2017}, and the static lengthscale obtained by Zhang and Kob for the angular power spectra \cite{Zhang2020}.
+We find that in the temperature regime that we have studied, our static lengthscale, the PTS lengthscale, and that associated with the angular power spectra grow in a similar fashion, more slowly than the dynamic lengthscales.